Nike-Inc/cerberus-doc-site/docs/contributing/roadmap.md

 title: Roadmap
 ---

+-  Develop Cerberus client compatibility matrix - we'd like to develop a compatibility matrix describing what it means to be a 'Cerberus client' in a language neutral way and the features/gaps of each existing client.
 -  Improve cross-region back-up and recovery process
 -  Make Cerberus easier to use and deploy for other companies
    -  Pre-built AMIs, automation, improved documentation, work with early adopters